 In addition, we provide our customers the ability to bank remotely, including over the internet or through their mobile device.
 The secure transmission of confidential information is a critical element of remote and mobile banking.
-Although we regularly add additional security measures to our computer systems and network infrastructure to mitigate the possibility of cyber security breaches, including firewalls and penetration testing, it is difficult or impossible to defend against every risk being posed by changing technologies as well as criminal intent on committing cyber-crime.
-Our network could be vulnerable to unauthorized access, computer viruses, phishing schemes, spam attacks, human error, natural disasters, power loss and other security breaches.
-We may be required to spend significant capital and other resources to protect against the threat of security breaches and computer viruses, or to alleviate problems caused by security breaches or viruses.
-To the extent that our activities or the activities of our customers involve the storage and transmission of confidential information, security breaches (including breaches of security of customer systems and networks) and viruses could expose us to claims, litigation and other possible liabilities.
-Any inability to prevent security breaches or computer viruses could also cause existing customers to lose confidence in our systems and could adversely affect our reputation, results of operations and ability to attract and maintain customers and businesses.
-In addition, a security breach could also subject us to additional regulatory scrutiny, expose us to civil litigation and possible financial liability and cause reputational damage.
+Although we regularly add additional security measures to our computer systems and network infrastructure to mitigate the possibility of cyber security incidents, including firewalls and penetration testing, it is difficult or impossible to defend against every risk being posed by changing technologies, including artificial intelligence, as well as criminal intent on committing cyber-crime.
+Our network could be vulnerable to unauthorized access, computer viruses, phishing schemes, spam attacks, human error, natural disasters, power loss and other security incidents.
+We may be required to spend significant capital and other resources to protect against the threat of security incidents, or to alleviate problems caused by security incidents.
+To the extent that our activities or the activities of our customers involve the storage and transmission of confidential information, security incidents (including compromises of security of customer systems and networks) could expose us to claims, litigation and other possible liabilities.
+Any inability to prevent security incidents could also cause existing customers to lose confidence in our systems and could adversely affect our reputation, results of operations and ability to attract and maintain customers and businesses.
+In addition, a security incident could also subject us to additional regulatory scrutiny, sanctions, fines or penalties (which may not be covered by our insurance policies), negative publicity, release of sensitive and/or confidential information, diversion of the attention of management away from the operation of our business and increased cybersecurity protection and remediation costs, increases in operating expenses, lost revenues, expose us to civil litigation and possible financial liability and cause reputational damage.